Skip to Content

 • liaising with the relevant Head of Department to facilitate any required changes to the assessment and curriculum tools

-• providing support for pre-delivery validation
+• providing support for pre-delivery assessment review to ensure quality assessment tools

-3.3.4 Head of Department
+3.3.7 Head of Department

 The Head of Department is responsible for: